jackowaya/GBBO-Fantasy/README.md

 ## Ingredient Scoring
 Each week, each player may choose an ingredient to use for ingredient scoring.
-When a contestant who uses that ingredient in the signature or showstopper earns one point.
+Any contestant who uses that ingredient in the signature or showstopper earns one point.
 These ingredients are intended to be anything other than staples.
 Chocolate or raspberry would be acceptable picks, while butter (which might be used to target against a vegan baker)